kotatsuyaki/cg-assignment-1/docs/README.md

 A folder picker dialog[^1] is implemented for the user to select the folder containing model files to load (see [screenshots](#screenshots) for reference).
 All files with the `.obj` extension directly under the path selected is loaded into the program.
+Material files with the `.mtl` extension is also searched for under the same path.

-The model files used for testing can [be found here](https://github.com/kotatsuyaki/ColorModels).
+The model files used for testing can [be found here](https://github.com/kotatsuyaki/nthu-cg-models).

 ## Key Mappings